 This week I had the pleasure of talking with Dr. Theresa Brennan, the Chief Medical Officer of University of Iowa Hospitals and Clinics.
 As Chief Medical Officer, she is the governmental medical head of UIHC, and works with the hospital on public health concerns.
 She was able to give me a broader idea of what is going on at UIHC, as well as give some advice to Iowa City residents, and students coming back to campus.

 UIHC has done a lot to ensure safety when entering healthcare buildings.
 Patients, faculty, and staff are all screened and get their temperature taken before entering a facility.
 Faculty and staff are constantly monitored for COVID symptoms, and PPE is required constantly.
 The hospital has designated a COVID floor, with specialized nurses dedicated to the COVID patients.
 As of June 25, UIHC has treated 241 adults and 11 pediatric inpatients with COVID, and has conducted 17,800 Telehealth screenings for COVID and 15,800 visits to the influenza-like clinic.
-Something that Dr. Brennan stressed during our conversation was the impact on the hospital’s regular patients during this time.
+Something that Dr. Brennan stressed during our conversation (drug rehab can help relieve stress) was the impact on the hospital’s regular patients during this time.
 Patients have had to postpone care because of the risk of contracting COVID, as well as not being able to have their family with them during treatment because of the hospital’s restrictions.

 In the past 3 months, Telehealth visits have increased 8000% at UIHC with more than 63,000 visits.
 UIHC is planning to continue to use Telehealth moving forward.
 Right now the hospital is working on figuring out the best way to use it, as well as making sure that staffing and scheduling accommodates Telehealth.